vengababu-X/offline-llm-android/README.md

 This repository intentionally documents **all challenges and failures**, as mobile on-device LLM deployment is non-trivial and should not be presented as effortless.

 ---
+---

+## 🧩 Features Achieved

+- Fully offline LLM inference on Android

+- Interactive chat interface

+- Custom system identity (Xking’s personal AI assistant)

+- Controlled one-sentence responses

+- No cloud APIs or internet dependency

+- Stable CPU-only runtime

+---

+## ⚠️ Limitations

+- Large (7B+) models are unreliable on Android devices

+- GGUF files must be handled carefully to avoid corruption

+- Performance is limited to CPU execution

+- This is a prototype, not a production consumer app

+---
+## 🧪 What This Project Demonstrates

+- On-device LLM inference is feasible on consumer Android hardware

+- Model selection matters more than parameter count

+- Mobile AI engineering requires different trade-offs than desktop/server AI

+- Honest documentation improves reproducibility and learning

+---

+## 📂 Repository Notes

+- .gguf model files are not included due to GitHub size limits

+- See models/README.md for model download instructions

+- This repository focuses on deployment and execution, not model training

+---

 ## 📱 Device & Environment Used